NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 ```

 ## PLACEHOLDER_Z_TO_A
-This method sorts players reverse alphabetically according to the output of a placeholder.
+This method sorts players reverse alphabetically, according to the output of a placeholder.
 This is identical to the above A to Z sorting, except that the alphabet is backwards, so Z comes first, and A comes last.
 To configure this sorting type, write the placeholder that you want to use.
 That's it.
-For example, if you want to sort players by their name reverse alphabetiically, you would do that using a configuration such as `PLACEHOLDER_Z_TO_A:%player%`.
+For example, if you want to sort players by their name reverse alphabetically, you would do that using a configuration such as `PLACEHOLDER_Z_TO_A:%player%`.
 Example:
 ```yaml
 scoreboard-teams: